openbikesensor/OpenBikeSensor3dPrintableCase/README.md

 installed with five M3x8 bolts in the lid, matching the five threaded heatset inserts in the body.

-The PCB is installed into the main body with 3 heatset inserts and M3x8 bolts.
+The PCB is installed into the main body with 3 heat-set inserts and M3x8 bolts.
-One additional heatset insert is required for the `GPSAntennaLid` (see below).
+One additional heat-set insert is required for the `GPSAntennaLid` (see below).
 This totals 9 inserts to be placed after printing.

 ![MainCase/MainCase](./render/thumbnails/MainCase/MainCase.png)